syncfusion-content/windowsforms-docs/WindowsForms/NumericUpDown/Overview.md

 ---
 layout: post
-title: About Windows Forms NumericUpDown control | Syncfusion
+title: Overview of Windows Forms NumericUpDown control | Syncfusion
 description: Learn here all about Overview support in Syncfusion Windows Forms NumericUpDown (NumericUpDownExt) control, its elements and more details.
 platform: WindowsForms
 control: NumericUpDownExt